 The vast majority of my clients are so busy putting out fires, handling customers, closing new deals… working IN their businesses; that they have no time at all to work ON their businesses.
 Caught in the frantic daily pace of running their organization, they never seem to find the time to step back and take a serious and brutally honest look at where their business is and where it is going.
 This is a frustrating and potentially dangerous situation to find yourself in.

 However, committing to and setting aside time for reflection and planning is the solution to this predicament.
 Two full days a year for an in-depth planning retreat, and perhaps one day a quarter for monitoring and adjustment is all that is required to build and maintain an effective business plan.
 Now I can hear all of you screaming that you don’t have that kind of time available, but it would be my position that it is precise because you are not proactively planning that you are so insanely busy constantly reacting.

 Let me give you a quick example.
 I am often asked to teach programs on time management, to which I reply; “there is really no such thing as time management – there is only priority management.”
 All of the time management classes I have ever attended or taught focus on just two simple ideas:

 A. Figure out what is absolutely most important – and do that first.

 B. Write down everything in a clear and easily accessible format that is comfortable for you.

 Are its objectives concrete and measurable?
-Does it include specific actions and activities, each with specific date of completion, specific persons responsible and specific budgets?
+Does it include specific actions and activities, each with a specific date of completion, specific persons responsible, and specific budgets?